Poppy Seed Dressing

 - Sugar.
 Use granulated sugar to give this dressing a delicious sweet flavor.
 You can sub with honey or maple syrup.

 - Dried mustard powder.
-Adds just a bit of tang to the dressing and complements the sweetness of the dressing.
+Adds just a bit of tang and complements the sweetness of the dressing.

 - Salt.
-A bit of salt will balance the sweet and bring all of the flavors out.
+A bit of salt will balance the sweet taste and make the flavors pop.

 This poppy seed vinaigrette could not be easier to make at home.
 There’s simply no need for store-bought salad dressings when you have one as tasty as this!
-In my opinion, homemade dressings are the way to go because they always taste so much fresher, plus you get complete control over the ingredients.
+Homemade dressings are the way to go because they always taste so much fresher, plus you get complete control over the ingredients.

 - Mix together ingredients.
-I like to mix my ingredients in a glass jar with a lid.
-Simply, add all of the ingredients into a mason or other type of jar, screw on the lid tightly and shake vigorously.
-Alternatively, you can whisk together the ingredients in a small bowl or jar.
+I like to combine my ingredients in a glass jar with a lid.
+Simply, add all the ingredients into a mason jar, screw on the lid tightly and shake vigorously.
+Alternatively, you can whisk together the ingredients in a small bowl.

 - Taste.
-Taste and add any additional ingredients, like more sugar or more salt, as needed.
+Give the mixture a taste and add any additional ingredients, like more sugar or more salt, as needed.

 This flavorful poppy seed dressing is so versatile and delicious paired with tons of different salads.
 Here’s a few options we love: